fehler/building-beautiful-uis/04-Chapter-4-Getting-From-A-to-B.md

 Table of Contents
 -----------------

-+ Part 1: Considering User Flows
++ Part 1: Considering User Flows <!-- Merge in Journey Mapping. -->
 + Part 2: Choices and Branches
 + Part 3: Page-to-Page and State-to-State
-+ Part 4: Customer Journey Mapping
++ Part 4: Journey Mapping
 + Part 5: Onboarding Users

+/*

+If I merge 'Considering User Flows' and 'Journey Mapping', I need to find something else for this chapter.
+But… I wonder if 'Journey Mapping' could be a separate part, immediately after 'Considering User Flows'.

+NN/g have a whole page (and a five step process) for journey maps.
+It might be substantial enough to merit a part.
+So:

++ Part 1: Considering User Flows
++ Part 2: Journey Mapping
++ Part 3: Choices and Branches
++ Part 4: Page-to-Page and State-to-State
++ Part 5: Onboarding Users

+*/